-To initiate the Official Program Withdrawal process a student must:
+To initiate the Official Program Withdrawal process a student\ must:

-- 3. Provide a written request to the Registrar's Office, NYFA Administrator, or NYFA Instructor. - a.
+- 1. Provide a written request to the Registrar's Office. - a.
 The written request must include the student's name, the student ID, and the program name the student is requesting to withdraw from. - b.
-The written request must include an affirmative statement such as "I am requesting to withdraw from my program." - 4.
+The written request must include an affirmative statement such as "I am requesting to withdraw from my program." - 2.
 In the alternative, a student may make a verbal request to the Registrar's Office. - a.
 The written request must include an affirmative statement such as "I am requesting to withdraw from my program."